Do You Need MonsterInsights? Probably Not

 PageSpeed impact +781 KiB memory, 5+ scripts ~5 KB single script

-Clickport tracks scroll depth, clicks, form submissions, file downloads, outbound links, 404 errors, internal search terms, and copy detection automatically.
-No configuration.
-It has engagement scoring, goal tracking with revenue, cross-filtering, annotations, a world map, and CSV/PDF exports.
-It works on WordPress, Shopify, Next.js, static sites, anything with HTML.
+It tracks scroll depth, clicks, form submissions, file downloads, outbound links, 404 errors, internal search terms, and copy detection out of the box.
+Nothing to configure, nothing to upgrade for.
+On top of that you get engagement scoring, goal tracking with revenue, cross-filtering, annotations, a world map, and CSV and PDF exports.
+It runs on WordPress, Shopify, Next.js, static sites, anything that serves HTML.

-There is no WordPress plugin to install, no Google account to connect, no consent banner to configure, and no database bloat to manage.
-One script tag in your header.
-Data shows up in real-time.
+No WordPress plugin to install.
+No Google account to connect.
+No consent banner to configure.
+No database bloat to clean up later.
+You paste one script tag in your header, and the data starts showing up in real-time.

 Start your free 30-day trial.
-No credit card required.
+One script tag.
+Real-time data.
+No plugin needed.

 The bottom line